bullet-db/bullet-bql/README.md

 * The Bullet-BQL artifact can be obtained from [JCenter](https://bintray.com/bintray/jcenter?filterByPkgName=bullet-bql).

-* To run the tool from the command line, first compile:
+* To run the tool from the command line, first compile and then run:

     `mvn clean compile`

+    `mvn exec:java`

     Then you can use bullet-bql to parse BQL strings into [Bullet JSON](https://bullet-db.github.io/ws/api/) queries.
-For example:

-    `mvn exec:java -Dexec.args="'SELECT * FROM STREAM(30000, TIME) LIMIT 1;'"`

-    **Note:** Notice the query must be enclosed in single+double quotes: `"'` so each word is not interpreted as it's own argument.

 * Bullet-BQL is currently being integrated into [Bullet-Service](https://github.com/bullet-db/bullet-service/), and will provide a BQL endpoint directly.